stonybrook-lin628-f19/main/README.md

 1. Does syntax require tree structures?

-    We will look at finite-state approaches to syntax and how these formalisms, even though they generate strings instead of trees, naturally give rise to tree structures.
+    We will look at finite-state approaches to syntax and how these formalisms --- even though they generate strings instead of trees --- naturally give rise to tree structures.
     We will also discuss why the competence-performance distinction is computationally inevitable, and what this entails for real-world applications.

 2. What purpose does syntactic structure serve?